digital-biosystems/dbs-components/docs/index.md

 3. use the web components custom element in the HTML body in Markdown e.g.: `<dbs-hello-world message='from just-the-docs MD'></dbs-hello-world>`

 ## Live examples
- See component documentation on live examples
+ See component documentation on live examples.